didx-xyz/aries-cloudapi-python/docs/src/README.md

 The ledger is also a useful place to look at what schemas you have at your disposal.
 In fact, this should be the preferred way, because schemas can exist on the ledger but have been invalidated on the trust registry.
-This will be checked by the CloudAPI and only valid schemas are allowed for use.
+This will be checked by acapy-cloud and only valid schemas are allowed for use.

 #### Credentials